 Build a Landing Page

 Your prospects visit your landing page.
 The more relevant the landing page to your visitors, the more effective.
 Give them all the information they need to make a decision: features and benefits, reviews and testimonials, the value of your offer, who are you and why they should buy from you.
-In a previous article, we covered the subject about personalized landing pages for your direct mail campaign.
-You can read it here.

 What next?
 Simply, call.
 Nothing can replace the sound of a person’s voice.
 Whether you use a dialer for salespeople or a virtual assistant on free Skype calls mention your company’s name and the fact that you sent them a postcard.
 The dialogue is open.
 It’s time to spice things even more.
 Now you have your qualified leads.
 Make hay while the sun shines.
 We are here in the middle of something: Mofu!